fieryhenry/bc_script/README.md

 catseyes = [0, 1, 2, 3, 4]
 catfruit = {0 = 10, 3 = 50}

+[edit.basic_items.talent_orbs]
+orbs = {0 = 10, "massive-s-alien" = 5, "-d-red" = 3, "all" = 1, "strong-a-" = 2}
+# the above are examples of the different formats you can use.
+# Note that the names of the orbs follow the same format as the names in the
+# game files.
+So if you are using jp, the names will be in jp, etc.
+keep_previous = false # whether to keep the previous orbs or not.
+Defaults to true if not specified

 [[edit.cats]] # specify the cat edit options (optional) ids = [0, 1, 2] # the ids of the cats to edit: